-2 units, 1 hour lecture, 3 hours laboratory (GR or P/NP) Recommended preparation: To be able to swim 2 laps non stop and tread water for 1 minute.
-The lab portion is a high intensity activity requiring students to be able to sustain their head above water and not have the use of the pool walls.
+2 units, 1 hour lecture, 3 hours laboratory (GR or P/NP) Recommended preparation: To be able to swim 2 laps nonstop and tread water for 1 minute.
+The lab portion is a high intensity activity requiring students to be able to

 Course study under this section may be repeated three times.
 Acceptable for credit: CSU, UC